Snail: Overview

 The largest known land gastropod is the African giant snail Achatina achatina, the largest recorded specimen of which measured 39.3 cm from snout to tail when fully extended, with a shell length of 27.3 cm in December 1978.
-It weighed exactly 900 g (2 lb).
+It weighed exactly 900 g (about 2 lb).
 Named Gee Geronimo, this snail was owned by Christopher Hudson (1955–79) of Hove, East Sussex, UK, and was collected in Sierra Leone in June 1976.